SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.samplefilter/README-OpMode.md

 ### Property setting

-The value of the datum property depends on property type configured:
+A property does not have to be populated.
+If you provide a **Property** name to populate, the value of the datum property depends on property type configured:

 | Type          | Description |
 |:--------------|:------------|